renawang26/Information_fidelity/README.md

 ```

 ## Inference
-* Please update your OpenAI API key in similarity.py line 155 before run Python script
+* Please update your OpenAI API key in similarity.py line 155 before running Python script
-* Check is Interpreter_Evaluation.xlsx locate in same folder with similarity.py
+* Ensure Interpreter_Evaluation.xlsx is located in the same folder with similarity.py
-* The similarity calculation result will put in similarity.xlsx
+* The similarity calculation result will be predocued and saved in similarity.xlsx

 ```
 python similarity.py